 3. How is the amount of urine produced regulated?
-Solution:

-Amount of urine produced depends on the amount of excess water and dissolved waste present in the body.
-Other factors may be environment and ADH hormone which regulates the production of urine.
+The amount of urine produced depends on the amount of excess water and dissolved waste present in the body.
+Other factors may be the environment and the ADH hormone, which regulates the production of urine.